Stefanie Hessler

 Stefanie Hessler is a German-born contemporary art curator, an art writer, and the current director of Swiss Institute in New York.
 From 2019 to 2022 she was the director of Kunsthall Trondheim in Trondheim, Norway.

 Biography

 Hessler studied art theory in Germany and at Stockholm University where she received her MA in art curation in 2011.
+She earned her PhD from the University of Westminster in London with the thesis "Toward a Curatorial Praxis of Planetarity."